BerkeleyTrue/dotfiles/.config/nvim/kanban.md

 - build vim-signature replacement
   > see: sign_place, sign_define
   > see: chentoast/marks.nvim
+- [ ] defasync macro should fold through symbols and replace binds with await
+  - modify acase to account for the above

 # Doing

-- [ ] add yadm-open-file-url and yadm-open-commit-url
-  - see gitblame for inspiration
+- update to supported fennel ts

 # Done